 Former Bush DOJ official on Mueller report fight: Dems 'want to put as many people in jail as they can'

-Former deputy attorney general Tom Dupree said Tuesday that the Democrats plan to "go to the mat" in the aftermath of the Mueller report's release, and some in the party "want to put as many people in jail as they can."
+Former deputy attorney general Tom Dupree said Tuesday that the Democrats plan to go "to the mat" in the aftermath of the Mueller report's release, and some in the party "want to put as many people in jail as they can."

 Dupree, who served in the George W. Bush administration, said on "America's Newsroom" that Democrats are waiting to see how former Trump White House counsel Don McGahn will respond to an April 22 House Judiciary Committee subpoena to testify before Congress.